Santorini

 Canaves Ena takes Cycladic minimalism to radical purity, just five suites facing the caldera.

 Canaves Ena occupies a cliff in Oia, five suites carved from white pumice stone.
-We bed down in vaulted volumes with limewashed walls, light grey polished concrete floor, bespoke whitened oak furniture.
+We sleep in vaulted volumes with limewashed walls, light grey polished concrete floor, bespoke whitened oak furniture.
 Each suite has its private infinity pool, hewn from the rock, facing the caldera and volcanic islets.
-Silence is absolute, light changes all day, from midday's blinding white to evening's coppery pink.
+Silence is absolute, light changes all day long, from noon’s blinding white to evening’s coppery pink.
 Discreet service, breakfast delivered in a wicker basket, airport shuttle included.
 From 1 338,50 € a night, fully booked three months ahead in high season.
-Santorini's most confidential address ✨
+Santorini’s most confidential address ✨

 What makes this hotel unique

-• Five suites only, contemporary Cycladic architecture by K-Studio
+• Just five suites, contemporary Cycladic architecture by K-Studio

-• Private infinity pools carved into the cliff, caldera view with no overlooking
+• Private infinity pools hewn into the cliff, caldera view with no overlooking

 • Greek breakfast delivered in a basket each morning, local produce and thyme honey